xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 ## Introduction

 In this post, we will try to clarify key concepts around Netflow technology and potentially correct some common misconceptions.
-Particularly we will explain why “what is the sampling-rate you support?” is not the right question.
+Particularly we will explain why the “what is the sampling-rate you support?” is not the right question.

 We will also describe in extensive details the NCS5500 implementation.

-We will share here what we measured in different networks in Europe and North America.
+Also, we will share here what we measured in different networks in Europe and North America.
 This information will be helpful to understand one of the parameter of this complex equation.

 We will provide tools to answer questions like:
 - how many new flows per second?
-- how long live the flows?
+- how long the flows exist and how long a representation of them will stay in cache?
 - are we dropping samples because of the protection shaper?

 It's certainly not meant to be a state-of-the-art but more an invitation to comment with your own findings.

+To understand the basic of the technology, we invite you to read Xander's post on [Cisco supportforum](https://supportforums.cisco.com/t5/service-providers-documents/asr9000-xr-netflow-architecture-and-overview/ta-p/3137096).
+It has been written for ASR9000 five years ago, so multiple differences exist, but still it's a very good resource to get familiar with Netflow.

 ## NCS5500 internals

 NCS5500 supports NetFlow v9 and IPFIX (not sFlow or former versions of Netflow).

 These technologies can be used to create a statistical view of the flow matrix from the router or line card perspective.

-In a chassis, Netflow activities will be performed at the line card level and will involve the NPU (for instance Jericho or Jericho+) and the Line Card CPU.
+In a chassis, Netflow activities will be performed at the line card level and will involve the NPU (for instance Qumran-MX, Jericho or Jericho+) and the Line Card CPU.
 Aside the configuration and show commands, nothing will be performed at the Route Processor level.

 Before jumping into the Netflow specifics, let’s describe some key internal parts of an NCS5500 line card or system.